ISCPC/PrePoMax/README.md

 # Structure

-The PrePoMax is a solution which consists of 10 projects:
+The PrePoMax is a solution which consists of 11 projects:
 *  CaeGlobals: global classes for all other projects to use
 *  CaeJob: classes for running the analysis
 *  CaeMesh: classes for FE mesh: nodes, elements, sets, ...
 *  CaeModel: classes for FE model.
 Model contains FE mesh + materials, sections, ...
 *  CaeResults: classes for FE results.
 Results contain FE mesh + field outputs, ...
 *  GmshCommon: wrapper for the Gmsh mesher from https://github.com/tsvilans/gmsh_common
+*  GmshMesher: a stand alone executable used for running the Gmsh meshing routines
 *  PrePoMax: classes for user interface
 *  STL: classes for stl geometry import
 *  UserControls: classes for more complex user controls, as model tree view...